 The ski slopes are easily reached from most accommodation - the Penken gondola

-leaves from a central point in the ski resort and the ski runs on the Ahorn mountain can be reached by a regular series of
+leaves from a central point in the ski resort and the ski runs on the Ahorn mountain can be reached by a regular ski

 bus service.
 Intermediate skiers can take the ski runs here down to the edge of the town.
-The other resorts on the valley pass are also well-served by public
+The other resorts on the valley ski pass (the Zillertal Superskipass) are also well-served by public

 More information about the Hintertux glacier skiing

-The valley floor itself is unusually flat for the Austrian Tyrol, which helps when travelling in bad weather, but the easy access to Innsbruck airport can make the road
+The valley floor of the Zillertal is unusually flat for the Austrian Tyrol, which helps when travelling in bad weather, but the easy access to Innsbruck airport can make the road

 extremely busy for those attempting to drive to Mayrhofen at the weekend.
 Train

-connections are possible with a change in Jenbach to the local valley line.
+connections are possible with a change in Jenbach to the local Zillertal valley line.

 Mayhofen is the busiest resort in the ski area and offers the widest range of accommodation.
-Quieter villages nearby with good access to the same ski area include Hippach and Finkenberg, as well the other hamlets on the way up towards the Hintertux glacier.
+Quieter villages nearby with good access to the same ski area as the Penken mountain include Hippach and Finkenberg, as well the other hamlets on the way up towards the Hintertux glacier.

-More information about hotels in Finkenburg & Tux
+More information about accommodation in Finkenburg & Tux